top of page

 But Can’t I Lose Weight Cutting Carbs?

 Sure.
-Diets like Atkins and keto reduce carbohydrate intake causing your body to eat its carbohydrate reserves, which are stored with water.
-The problem is that the weight comes right back on, although maybe slowly, once you start eating carbohydrates again.
+Diets like Atkins and keto reduce carbohydrate intake, causing your body to eat its carbohydrate reserves stored in water.
+The problem is that the weight comes back on, although maybe slowly, once you start eating carbohydrates again.

 Yes, 90%.
 Instead of setting yourself up to fail, aim for the long-term sustainability of weight loss.
-The above-mentioned, "extreme" low-carb diets are not likely maintainable for the long term.
-Yes, you may lose weight initially, but you will likely put it back on again in time.
+Those mentioned above, "extreme" low-carb diets are not likely maintainable for the long term.
+Yes, you may lose weight initially, but you will probably put it back on again in time.

 I Thought Carbs Were Bad for Our Health

 Depends.
-If you’re just eating donuts and white bread, then you’re spiking your insulin and taxing your pancreas (so don’t do that!).
-But complex carbs--think oatmeal, whole wheat pasta, potatoes, and brown rice--provide key nutrients, vitamins, minerals, antioxidants, and even protein or healthy fats to help our bodies and brains function.
+If you’re eating donuts and white bread, you’re spiking your insulin and taxing your pancreas (so don’t do that!).
+But complex carbs--think oatmeal, whole wheat pasta, potatoes, and brown rice--provide critical nutrients, vitamins, minerals, antioxidants, and even protein or healthy fats to help our bodies and brains function.

 I’m Still Going Low Carb

 Okay!
-If you still choose to eliminate carbs from your diet, think about what you are replacing those calories (energy needed by the body) with.
-The quality of your overall diet is the most important factor for maintaining a sustainable goal weight.
+If you still choose to eliminate carbs from your diet, consider what you replace those calories (energy needed by the body) with.
+The quality of your diet is the most important factor for maintaining a sustainable goal weight.

 Healthy foods help your gut diversity, health, microbiome, gastrointestinal gi system for you and the gastroenterology doctor